gatrikh/project_m05/README.md

 From here, you can launch the project.
 To do this, we need to execute the main function. the main function takes 4 arguments as parameters:

+* -path PATH
-* -path PATH    : Path of KDD99 Cup dataset in .gz format **IS REQUIRED**
+    * Path of KDD99 Cup dataset in .gz format **IS REQUIRED**
+* -test
-* -test         : Running the package tests
+    * Run the package tests
+* -fig
-* -fig          : Saving figures of confusion matrices in working directory
+    * Save figures of confusion matrices in working directory
+* -train
-* -train        : Retrain completely the model and save it in the working directory
+    * Retrain completely the model and save it in the working directory

 we can for example launch the base code with its tests and confusion matrices :